SteveLicata/number-guess-game/readme.md

 JavaScript "Guess the Number" Game.
+Try to guess the auto-generated, random number between 1 & 10.

 -HTML5